Skip to Content

 OPL's StoryWalks®:

-• OPL was inspired by the StoryWalks® concept created by Anne Ferguson and Rachel Senechal from Vermont’s Kellogg-Hubbard Library.
+• The concept was created by Anne Ferguson and Rachel Senechal from Vermont’s Kellogg-Hubbard Library.

-• Foster community connectedness, encourage residents to get outdoors and spend time in nature, while utilizing trails, town parks and public spaces.
+• StoryWalks® foster community connectedness, encourage residents to get outdoors and spend time in nature, while utilizing trails, town parks and public spaces.

-• Benefit the Oakville community by promoting an interest in literacy, well-being, healthy living, connectedness and outdoor physical activity in a safe, socially distant way
+• They can benefit the Oakville community by promoting an interest in literacy, well-being, healthy living, connectedness and outdoor physical activity in a safe, socially distant way

 Related: News release on the launch of StoryWalks®, August 2021